fairdirect/foodrescue-app/README.md

 * **Qt 5.13 support.** The [commit c9ebd39](https://invent.kde.org/frameworks/extra-cmake-modules/commit/c9ebd39) message tells that even in that version, Qt 5.13 has issues with "older NDKs", which we assume here to mean versions before Android NDK 19.
 In the commits until 2020-06-08, there is no indication that these issues were fixed.

 * **Qt 5.14 support.** When trying Qt ≥5.14 for Android with ECM 5.62, you would see `androiddeployqt` fail during the build process with the error message "No target architecture defined in json file".
 This seems to be due to the same change in Qt that also caused the equivalent issues [#35](https://github.com/LaurentGomila/qt-android-cmake/issues/35) in [qt-android-cmake](https://github.com/LaurentGomila/qt-android-cmake) and [#23306](https://bugreports.qt.io/browse/QTCREATORBUG-23306) in the CMake scripts for Android deployment that come with Qt Creator.
-It has to be fixed in every set of CMake scripts that for Android deployment, and ECM is yet another one of these.
+It has to be fixed in every set of CMake scripts that are used for Android deployment, and ECM is yet another one of these.
 It was fixed with ECM [commit c9ebd39](https://invent.kde.org/frameworks/extra-cmake-modules/commit/c9ebd39) – see the commit message there.
 That commit was on 2020-03-03 and the [Git tag list](https://invent.kde.org/frameworks/extra-cmake-modules/-/tags) shows it landed in 5.68.0.

 ## 5.2.
 Desktop Development Setup